Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Here is the test script exported (via Selenium-IDE) to each of the
 programming languages.
 If you have at least basic knowledge of an object-
-oriented programming language you should be able to understand how Selenium
+oriented programming language, you should be able to understand how Selenium
 runs Selenese commands from a programming language by reading one of these
 examples.
 To see the example in the desired language,  click one of these buttons.